 Binding Financial Agreements

-Binding Financial Agreements is a legal agreement made between parties before, during or once a relationship has ended.
+Binding Financial Agreements (commonly known as a BFA for family law)is a legal agreement made between parties before, during or once a relationship has ended.
 It is this legal agreement which determines the financial arrangement which is to take place either during the term of the relationship or after the relationship comes to an end.

 If you have signed a Binding Financial Agreement you agree to how your financial resources, assets, liabilities are to be divided.
 Therefore if there is a dispute between the parties as to financial arrangements in a Family Court after separation and you have signed a BFA, then you will lose your right to dispute the division of your financial items.
 This is because the financial resources will be divided according to what has been agreed in the Binding Financial Agreements.

-Why do people enter into Binding Financial Agreements?
+Why do people enter into a family law BFA?

 - In case of separation, parties have the reassurance that they will receive equitable treatment financially, especially in the cases where large asset are brought into the relationship by one party and not the other.